OpenVAA/voting-advice-application/docs/contributing/how-to-use-labels.md

 Currently, the labels divide into four categories:

 - Category: [CATEGORY] => This category lets us know what category the issue belongs to.
 Fox example, if the issue contains only security related changes, the label will be `category: security`.
-- Status: [STATE] => This category lets us know what state the issue is in right now.
+- Status: [STATE of ISSUE] => This category lets us know what state the issue is in right now.
 - Type: [TYPE OF ISSUE] => This category lets us know what type of issue this is.
 For example, if the issue is a bug, the label will be `type: bug`, or if the issue is a new feature, the label will be `type: feature`.
 - Scope: [SCOPE] => This category describes the scope of this issue.
 For example, suppose that the issue involves the voter side of the app.
 Then the appropriate label would be `scope: voter`.